halts0x/homebridge-airvisual-pro-V2/README.md

-Improve initialisation of AirQuality values into homekit on startup Set custom airquality levels
+1. Improve initialisation of AirQuality values into homekit on startup 2.Set custom AQ trigger levels in config

 # homebridge-airvisual-pro